Packard Bell iPower GX SeriesProcessor: Intel Core 2 Duo T9400, Intel Core 2 Quad Q9000

 PB is not present in the smartphone/tablet market and a rather small manufacturer of laptops.
 There are hardly any reviews since 2015.

 Based on the G92 core, but only with 96 shaders.
 The performance should be similar to the 8800M GTX.
-PureVideo HD supports decoding of HD Videos.
+PureVideo HD supports decoding of HD Videos.» Further information can be found in our Comparison of Mobile Graphics Cards and the corresponding Benchmark List.

 Intel Core 2 Duo: This is the Core Duo and Core Solo successor with a longer pipeline and 5-20% more speed without more power consumption.
 As an addition to the Core Duo design there exists a fourth decoder, an amplified SSE-unit and an additional arithmetical logical unit (ALU).